merovex-press/merovex-press.github.io/_posts/2015-09-01-review-guide-to-writing-fantasy-and-science-fiction.markdown

 Let me start with the caveat: I am not a bestselling author.
 I've written and published a few books.
 I'm big into understanding the craft of writing.
 I enjoy writing, though as a skill I have to say I am still on the windward side of learning.
 From time to time, I offer my naive advice to others who are starting writing.
 There are a few books I recommend. *Guide to Writing Fantasy and Science Fiction* is the latest that I've read, and the first I'd like to blog a review about.

 I am not a huge fan of Wizards of the Coast.
 I've never read a book by R.A.
-Salvatore, who has been a phenominal author within the Dungeons and Dragons universe.
+Salvatore, who has been a phenomenal author within the Dungeons and Dragons universe.
 I loved D&D back in my teens and twenties (which should be the tweens, but that's a rant for another day.)
 I am not a fanboi.

 Philip Athans is an editor for WotC novels.
 To me, this means he's not written a lot.
 But, he has a solid understanding of the craft by having read and edited a lot.
 He has access to some of the finer minds in world building, again from the D&D universe.